FinnYang0415/csci_6221/README.md

 2. Use the search icon to find any city
 3. Tap "Add to favorites" to save the city
 4. Tap "Show favorites" to view your saved cities
+5. Tap a city in the favorites list to instantly load its weather on the main screen

 ## 📐 Architecture